Turkish jets strike Kurds in north Syria

 Syria: Turkey war planes launch strikes on Afrin

-Turkish war planes have launched air strikes on Kurdish positions in northern Syria, in a move likely to cause tensions with the US.
+Turkish war planes have launched air strikes on Kurdish fighters in northern Syria in a move likely to raise tensions with the US.

-Turkey wants to oust these Kurdish fighters from Syria's Afrin region, which lies near its southern border.
+Turkey wants to oust the YPG militia, which it calls a terrorist group, from Afrin region on its southern border.

-It considers them a terrorist group.
-But some were US allies in the battle against the Islamic State group.
+The US-backed YPG says at least nine people were killed in the air strikes.

+Russia has moved its troops away from Afrin, saying it is concerned but will not interfere.
+Syria denounced Turkey's "aggression" and "brutal attack".

 Turkey had been shelling the area for two days, ahead of its declaration of a military operation on Saturday.

-Russia - a key military figure in the region - says it is concerned by the development, and has relocated some of its troops based in the region.
-Officials earlier said Moscow would not interfere in the conflict.

-Syria has previously warned against any operation and said it would shoot down Turkish planes.
+But the risks are huge - the offensive pits Turkey against its Nato ally the US, which backs the Kurdish militia against IS, infuriating Ankara.
+Russia, which has troops in the area, has urged restraint - an MP in Moscow says it will be discussed at the UN.

+The Syrian regime warned it would be seen as a violation of Syria's sovereignty.
+An estimated half a million people have been killed in the Syrian war.
+With this new front, the danger is that number will rise again.

-Why is Turkey's president threatening US-backed groups?
+Why is Turkey targeting US-backed groups?

-The Kurdish YPG (Syrian Kurdish People's Protection Units) has been a key part of the battle against the group calling itself the Islamic State (IS) in Syria, and has been backed by the United States.
+The YPG has been a key part of the battle against IS in Syria, and has been supported by the US.

 Turkey, however, believes the group has links to the banned Kurdistan Workers Party (PKK), and has for several months been threatening to clear Kurdish fighters from Afrin and another city, Manbij, which lies 100km away.
-The Kurds have held Afrin since 2012.

-Turkey's military plans seem to have been accelerated by an announcement from the US that it will help the Syrian Democratic Forces (SDF) - an alliance against IS of which the YPG is a member - build a new "border security force" to prevent the return of IS.
+Turkey's military plans seem to have been accelerated by an announcement from the US that it will help the SDF alliance build a new "border security force" to prevent the return of IS.

 The YPG and SDF deny any terrorist links - a claim backed by the US government.